 M&M Theory with Reference to Cost of Bankruptcy

 The pure M-M model has another unrealistic assumption related to the cost of bankruptcy.
-There are many difficulties in the way of companies in the modern world regarding the cash shortfall, an increase in the interest rates, loss in the operations, and dominance of operating cash outflows over cash inflows etc. All of these problems can lead a company towards bankruptcy.
+There are many difficulties in the way of companies in the modern world regarding the cash shortfall, an increase in the interest rates, loss in operations, and dominance of operating cash outflows over cash inflows, etc. All of these problems can lead a company to bankruptcy.

 A company is said to be bankrupt when it is compelled to close down permanently as a result of the reasons like nonpayment of regular interest on debt and continuous loss etc.